uofajillian/edx-documentation/en_us/xblock/source/concepts/fragments.rst

 =========

-Content in a fragment is typically HTML, though it can be of an arbitrary mimetype.
+Content in a fragment is typically HTML, though it can be of an arbitrary mime-type.
 Each fragment only has a single content value.

 ==========
 JavaScript